Qualitative research methods

 Course learning outcomes

-- Master research and presentation skills applicable for a wide range of undertakings.
+- Master research skills applicable for a wide range of undertakings.